elfgod/Build-Web-Apps-with-React-Firebase/README.md

 When you trying to list transactions in the home component, you will need to click on the console link to create the index in the firebase dashboard thats all

+## Section 15: Firestore Rules

+### 1. The Firebase CLI

+1. `npm i -g firebase-tools`
+2. `firebase login`
+3. Click on the link in the terminal to log in
+4. `firebase init`
+5. Check this options in the CLI
+   // For firestore rules
+   X. Firestore: Configure security rules and indexes files for Firestore
+   // For deploying the Application
+   X. Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
+6. Enter
+7. Please select an option: (Use arrow keys)
+   X. Use an existing project
+8. Selec the project name associated with the react app (myMoney)
+9. What file should be used for Firestore Rules? (firestore.rules) Enter to keep the default name
+10. What file should be used for Firestore indexes? (firestore.indexes.json) Enter to keep the default name
+11. What do you want to use as your public directory? (public) DON'T USE PUBLIC! call it: build
+12. Configure as a single-page app (rewrite all urls to /index.html)? (y/N) YES
+13. Set up automatic builds and deploys with GitHub? (y/N) NO

+Firebase initialization complete!

+### 2. Securing Collection Data

+File: `firestore.rules`

+### 3. Deploying Firestore Rules

+Make sure you are inside the App Folder
+This will only deploy the firestore fules
+`firebase deploy --only firestore`

+## Section 16: Building & Deploying

+### 1. Building a React App

+`npm run build`

+### 2. Deploying to Firebase

+`firebase deploy`

+### 3. Updating the Site & Re-Deploying

+`npm run build`
+`firebase deploy`

+### 4. Rolling Back Deployments

+On the Firebase dashboard, click on Hosting, search for the previous version you want to rollback, click on the 3 dots on the right of the version and select RB

+## Section 17: Project Build: PMS Project Management Site

+### 1.